nautobot/nautobot/README.md

 # Installation

-Please see docs/getting-started.md for instructions on installing NetBox.
+Please see [the documentation](http://netbox.readthedocs.io/en/latest/) for instructions on installing NetBox.

 To upgrade NetBox, please download the [latest release](https://github.com/digitalocean/netbox/releases) and run `upgrade.sh`.